Rule Applicability

 The Problem

-The U.S. EPA regulates landfill gas, not methane.
-The federal landfill methane rule uses a two-step trigger that is fundamentally misaligned with actual methane emissions.
-These criteria were first set in 1996 and have remained unchanged.
-First, EPA regulates non-methane organic compounds (NMOC) rather than methane itself.
+The federal trigger is built on the wrong metric.
+NMOC emissions are highly variable and not tied to methane generation.
 Yet methane is the dominant climate pollutant emitted from landfills.
 By tying applicability to NMOC emissions instead of methane generation or measured methane emissions, the rule uses an indirect proxy that means a landfill can be generating plenty of methane emissions, but still fall below the NMOC formula.

 Recognizing this, a number of states have adjusted applicability of landfill air emissions requirements to better target large methane emitters, substituting in a calculated methane generation rate and actual waste-in-place figures.
 The methane generation rate is dependent on a number of factors including waste-in-place, age of the waste, type of waste (composition), and how much precipitation the landfill receives.